jerrycyip/evaluate-news-nlp/README.md

 - (For css file minification for performance and website load size management)\
     npm i -D mini-css-extract-plugin
     npm i -D optimize-css-assets-webpack-plugin terser-webpack-plugin
+- (For inclusing of images on site )\
+    npm i -D file-loader
+    npm i -D html-loader
 - Install the following npm packages that are used by the express server:\
     npm i --save path\
     npm i --save body-parser\